raspy135/Qun-synthesizer/README.md

 ## TIPS/TROUBLESHOOT

 * Sound engine stopped when saving preset
-  * When system writes to Flash memory, CPU power is taken by this, and it may cause glitches.
-Avoid any writing to Flash while playing.
+  * When system writes to flash memory, CPU power is taken by this, and it may cause glitches.
+Avoid any writing to flash while playing.

 * MIDI CC dump is not properly saved to my DAW
 	* Some DAWs suppress MIDI CC messages when DAW believes the value was not changed.
 Ableton Live is one of this.
 To work around, press STOP key before the dump.
 This will reset CC values.